-You must provide a reason as to why the organisation is changing.
+You must provide a reason as to why the organisation’s structure is changing.
 This is an important part in helping someone understand why their role is being made redundant.

 Regardless of an employee’s performance, disciplinary record, popularity, length of employment or any other matter, it is the position that is redundant, not the person.

-Be clear regarding the detail of the person’s severance package, notice period and other formalities, and outplacement support.
-Provide written information which the employee can take with them to read later.
+Be absolutely clear regarding their severance package, notice period and other formalities, and any outplacement support.

 - “Why me?”